 This sounds oddly akin to what we’re trying to do in this Unitarian Universalist congregation.
 Those of you taking the class on Thomas Moore’s A Religion of One’s Own, for example, are doing recovery work.
 We’re exploring dreams, sensuality, eros, creativity, wilderness, community; we’re exploring how to access the unconscious by paying attention to intuition, hunches, art, music and serendipitous occurrences.
 We’re knitting mind and body back together.
 But how does this recovery lead to participating consciousness, to an ongoing, intimate, felt relationship with Nature?
 How does this work reenchant the world?

 A leap is required here, a leap out of the Modern mind.
-I’m nervous.
-I’m concerned you’re going to hear what I have to say and you’re going to think it’s crazy, irrelevant.
-If that thought occurs to you, remind yourself that once upon a time we were together.
-Suggest to yourself instead that Modern consciousness is crazy.
 Are you ready?
 Ask yourself: what is the unconscious?
 What is your unconscious?
-Can you give a definition of the unconscious that adequately explains dreams, disease, mental illness, addiction, anxiety, neuroses, and those exhilarating moments of communion with Nature all at the same time?
-Have you ever found a sufficient, reasonable, plausible definition of what the unconscious really is, where it resides, what it’s made of, why it seems so opaque, so difficult to visit?
+Can you give a definition of the unconscious that adequately explains what it really is, where it resides, what it’s made of, why it seems so opaque, so difficult to visit?
 What blocks us from just peering into it?
 Is that what we’ve lost—the capacity to peer into our unconscious?
 No. Here’s the leap: We’ve been tricked into believing there’s a vast, numinous realm hidden in ourselves and that it’s healthy to peer into to the extent we can, because it is the source, the cause of our neuroses and worse.
 That’s a modern idea—that we each possess our own, discreet vast, hidden realm called the unconscious.
 It’s a lie.
 Only the tiniest, most miniscule portion of what we call the unconscious lies immediately within us.
 If we want to encounter it in its true breadth and depth, the direction in which to peer is not in; the direction is out, to Nature.

 This is the most important message I take from Reenchantment: The physical, sensual, visceral world of Nature and what we call the human unconscious are one and the same.
 That’s what we’ve lost.
 Those intuitions, hunches, dreams and moments of communion?
 Those aren’t inscrutable messages from some vast, hidden realm.
 They are your consciousness trying to participate!
 They are your consciousness trying to participate in Nature in the midst of a non-holistic modern culture that cannot and does not recognize the intimacy and beauty of your relationship with Nature and has, historically, used violence to make it go away.
 No wonder these experiences are so fleeting.
 They are dangerous.
 Newton knew this!
-No wonder mental illness!
-No wonder addiction!
-No wonder alcoholism!
+No wonder that modern sense of cosmic homelessness, that modern malaise, that modern existential anxiety.
 No wonder excessive, hyper war-making!
 No wonder a planet entering environmental collapse!
 “If we are in an ecological, systemic, permeable relationship with the ‘natural world,’” says Berman, “then we necessarily investigate ‘that world,’ when we explore what it in the ‘human unconscious,’” and (my words) we necessarily investigate the ‘human unconscious’ when we explore what is in the ‘natural world.’

 Do the assignment.
 Not just once.
 Do it again and again, and don’t stop.
 See where this imagining takes you.
 What new/old knowledge comes?
 What does it explain to you that didn’t make sense before?
 I find it explains a lot.
 And in my private moments I’ve been weeping with joy.
 The world is enchanted.